 Help our dogs find homes!
-We need volunteers for these important desk positions.
+Become a rescue volunteer without leaving home.
 (See our fostering page to be a foster volunteer.)
-If you’re retired or have extra time and would like to volunteer from home, rescue offers the option to do that.
+If you’re retired or have extra time and would like to help, rescue offers the option to do that.
 If you’re just starting out in your career, volunteer positions can give you an edge in the job market and the ability to enhance your skills and learn new ones.
 NGPR is always happy to give a reference for a job well done which has helped volunteers gain paying positions they want.
 Flex-hours and working at home are additional volunteer perks!
 Add a new skill to your resume by volunteering.
 We’re eager to put you and your skills to work.
-Volunteer by completing the application here and tell us the position you are interested in under “Additional Comments” at the bottom of the volunteer application.
+Volunteer by completing the application here .
+Enter the position you are interested in under “Additional Comments” at the bottom of the volunteer application.
 Or discuss what you’d like to do with us.
-Thanks for helping the dogs.
+We’re excited to learn more!

 Puppy Team Recruitment: The puppies keep coming in-from shelters, owner surrenders or sometimes just found wandering on the road in rural areas.
 We can have as many as 40 puppies at a time needing homes.

-Our puppy team needs fosters to care for the pups and adoption coordinators (see below) to help them find homes.
+Our puppy team needs fosters to care for the pups and adoption coordinators (above) to help them find homes.
 For both fosters and adoption candidates, we believe that puppies do best in situations where there is an adult dog in the home who can show pups the ropes.

 Fosters and adoption coordinators on the Puppy Team work together closely to ensure that each pup, with his or her unique personality goes to a home suitable for them.

-Tools: Applications list, adopter list, volunteer list and online dog listings accessible through Rescue Groups software.
-Coordinators receive an hour of virtual training and are assigned a mentor to work with.
+Tools: Applications list, adopter list, volunteer list and online dog listings.
+Coordinators and Fosters receive training and are assigned a mentor to work with.

 Volunteer transports take place almost every week at NGPR, and need to be organized by the volunteers, moving the dogs from point A to point B, many times with stops in between.